Keep it Superior

 If you would like more information, please email firstname.lastname@example.org or call 807-624-2142.

-This program is funded by the Government of Ontario and delivered by EcoSuperior.
+This program is funded in part by the City of Thunder Bay and delivered by EcoSuperior